-Admission to the United Soccer Coaches Master Coach Certificate program is by application.
-Candidates must hold an United Soccer Coaches Premier Diploma, a U.S. Soccer “A” license or an equivalent license from an international federation.
+Admission to the United Soccer Coaches Master and Soccer Leader program is by application.
+Candidates must hold a United Soccer Coaches Premier Diploma, a U.S. Soccer “A” license or an equivalent license from an international federation.
 Preference will be given to candidates who have experience with professional or high-level soccer playing and/or coaching.
 Candidates will be evaluated on their professional experiences and awards.

-Applications will be evaluated for admission as they are received until the deadline, and each applicant will be notified of his/her status after the application review.
+Applications will be evaluated for admission as they are received until the deadline, and each applicant will be notified of their status after the application review.
 Thirty-six participants will be accepted.
 A $1,500 non-refundable deposit is required upon acceptance into the program.

 Registration details will be sent to admitted program participants upon acceptance.